francabrera/ibmqx-user-guides/rst/full-user-guide/000-FAQ/000-Frequently_Asked_Questions.rst

 that a quantum system in a perfectly definite state can be certain under one measurement and completely random under another.
-Moreover, if a quantum system starts out in an arbitrary unknown state, no measurement can reveal complete information about that state; and the more information the measurement reveals, the more the state is disturbed.
+Moreover, if a quantum system starts out in an arbitrary unknown state, no measurement can reveal complete information about that state; the more information the measurement reveals, the more the state is disturbed.
 This is a underlying principle of quantum cryptography.

 **What is a quantum gate?**

-A quantum gate is an operation that is applied to a qubit to change its state.
+A quantum gate is an operation applied to a qubit to change its state.
 To generate entanglement you must have at least a two-qubit gate equivalent to the CNOT.